 - Legal liabilities

-- ROT may exist outside of secured storage and be exposed to hackers
+- And may exist outside of secured storage, leaving it exposed to risk (like hackers, etc.)